-A hedge fund is an investment fund that pools capital from different sources such as accredited or institutional investors with a purpose to invest the funds in a variety of assets, often with complex strategies.
+A hedge fund is an investment fund that pools capital from different sources, such as accredited or institutional investors, with a purpose to invest the funds in a variety of assets, often with complex strategies.
 Hedge fund managers are financial specialists who monitor and manage these funds.
-They are well versed with

-Commercial bankers manage the day-to-day operations of a bank, including approving loans, opening and closing accounts, processing transactions and providing customer service.
-The position has a lot of potential for growth; many commercial bankers start as tellers and eventually become move up to branch manager roles.
+Commercial bankers manage the day-to-day operations of a bank, including approving loans, opening and closing accounts, processing transactions, and providing customer service.
+The position has a lot of potential for growth; many commercial bankers start as tellers and eventually move up to branch manager roles.